 - Ya Hallal

-After the evening was ended we went back to our hotel, slept and got up the next morning to hit the road back to Florida.
+After the evening was over we went back to our hotel, slept and got up the next morning to hit the road back to Florida.

 This time coming back to Florida, the GPS took us on another route, we went through the states of Kentucky, West Virginia, Virginia, North and South Carolina, and then to Florida.